MathiasGruber/plmd/README.md

 export PATH
 ```

-where path-to-PLMD represents the location of the PLMD folder.
+where path-to-plmd represents the location of the plmd/ folder.
 This
 snippet can conveniently be placed at the bottom of your .bashrc file, so that
 it'll be available on all future sessions.